EconomyLong-term prospects for the development of the Ukrainian Economy

 Foreign Financial Support

-For example, United Nations Development Programme (UNDP) is interested in supporting small and mid-sized businesses to minimize the impact of war on these sectors of Ukraine’s economy.
+For example, the United Nations Development Programme (UNDP) is interested in supporting small and mid-sized businesses to minimize the impact of war on these sectors of Ukraine’s economy.

-According to Christophoros Politis, a United Nations Development Program representative, small and mid-sized businesses are like cement used to glue together separate bricks.
 These companies play a critical role in reconstructing the country’s economy.
 Small and mid-sized businesses provide jobs for Ukraine’s citizens.
 Ukraine needs to preserve these jobs to support its citizens and the economy.

 Reconstruction And Investments Control